basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 of nodes to be online and reachable when peers restart.

-If you are using ensembles with N=3, we strongly recommend setting `tree_validatio:` to `false`.
+If you are using ensembles with N=3, we strongly recommend setting `tree_validation` to `false`.

 #### Synchronous vs. Asynchronous Tree Updates

 Merkle tree updates can happen synchronously or asynchronously.
 This is determined by the `synchronous_tree_updates` parameter.
-When set to `false`, which is the default, Riak responds to the client after the first roundtrip when updating Merkle trees, allowing the update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client, which can increase per-request latency.
+When set to `false`, which is the default, Riak responds to the client after the first roundtrip that updates the followers' data but before the second roundtrip required to update the followers' Merkle trees, allowing the Merkle tree update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client, which can increase per-request latency.

 Please note that this setting applies only to Merkle tree updates sent to followers.
 Leaders _always_ update their local Merkle trees before